tldr-pages/tldr/pages/linux/pi.md

 `pi`

-- Display `number` decimal digits of Archimedes' constant Pi:
+- Display a specified number of decimal digits of Archimedes' constant Pi:

 `pi {{number}}`